 The closer you are to a radioactive source, the more radiation you’re exposed to.
 In the public realm, radioactive disasters are followed by immediate evacuation of residents and businesses up to a specifically calculated distance.
 For every time you double your distance from a radioactive source, you diminish exposure by ¼.
 On the flip side, halving the distance between you and a radioactive source increases exposure by a factor of four.

 It’s important to know the type of radiation energy and activity you’re exposed to.
 Gamma rays, for example, travel at the speed of light.
 On the other side, beta particles can only travel a distance of about 10 feet, and alpha particles are limited in travel by just a few inches.
 Keep in mind, however, that alpha particles can be inhaled or ingested and living tissue is very susceptible to damage from this means of exposure.

 Now we have arrived at the heart of the matter.
 Just as a bullet-proof vest slows or stops the trajectory of a bullet, radiation shielding is designed to slow or completely stop the ability for radiation energy to travel through it.

-Again, each type of radioactive energy can be blocked by differing substances.
+Again, each type of radioactive energy can be blocked by differing substances and sometimes by containment tents.
 So, alpha particles can typically be blocked by more than a few inches of air space (keeping in mind they can be ingested or inhaled), water, or a thin shield.
 Gamma rays, on the other hand, require serious radiation shielding, like lead wool blankets, protective clothing or sleeves, and so on.

 Contact the experts at Lancs Industries to learn more about your personal radiation risks and to explore radiation protection in the form of clothing, shields or custom products.